 Everyone can get into the holiday spirit this year, even if you’re typically only as cuddly as a cactus or as charming as an eel.
 Capture the original Christmas curmudgeon, Dr. Suess’ Mr. Grinch, with these mean, green, holiday crafts.
 Try a lime-hued baked good or a simple construction paper Grinch-themed decoration; we've rounded up a variety of projects for kid crafters of all ages and levels.
-No matter what the craft, a Mr. Grinch homage will bring a little humor to your Christmas celebration.
+Your heart will grow three sizes after you try some of these Grinch-themed craft suggestions.

 01 of 10